HarshavardhanaTG/emg2speech/README.md

     ├── basicOperations/ # SPD matrix operations on the manifold.
     ├── rnn/ # GRU recurrent neural networs in Euclidean space and manifold space.
     ├── emg2qwerty/ # Code to replicate results for emg2qwerty using our method.

     ├── DATA/ Download the data and place it in this repo.

     ├── requirements.txt # Python dependencies.
     ├── README.md # Project description and instructions.
     └── .gitignore # Excludes DATA/ and other ignored files.

     ├── largeVocabTrain.ipynb # Notebook to train large-vocab corpora.
     ├── largeVocabTest.ipynb # Notebook to test the results for large-vocab corpora using a pretrained checkpoint.
+    ├── largeVocabTestWithLM.ipynb # Notebook to test the results for large-vocab corpora using a pretrained checkpoint with a phone-level language model.
+    ├── largeVocabTrainWithIcefall.ipynb # Notebook to train large-vocab corpora with spaces removed.
+    ├── largeVocabTestWithIcefall.ipynb # Notebook to test the results for large-vocab corpora using a pretrained checkpoint using icefall WFST model.
     ├── largeVocabDataVisualization.ipynb # Notebook to visualize large-vocab corpora.

     ├── smallVocabEuclidean.ipynb # Notebook to train and test small-vocab corpora using Euclidean RNN.
     ├── smallVocabManifold.ipynb # Notebook to train and test small-vocab corpora using manifold RNN.
     ├── natoWords.ipynb # Notebook to train a model for NATO words.